 - Show your European Health Insurance Card

 - Give your bank account details (IBAN and SWIFT / BIC code)

-If you were unable to submit a claim during your stay in Denmark, contact your national health insurance provider once you return home.
+If you were unable to submit a claim during your stay, contact your national health insurance provider once you return home.

 Hospital treatment and treatment by a doctor or specialist (if you have a doctor's referral) is free of charge.